 The highly trained and experienced staff and volunteers at Empowered Pathways offer a variety of dispute resolution services.

 Mediation allows people an opportunity to speak and be heard, while a neutral manages the conversation.
 It helps improve communication, improve relationships, and solve problems.
 Our professional mediators are trained and certified in accordance with standards set by the New York State Unified Court System, and their services offer real and lasting solutions.
 These services are free or low-cost.

 Family Mediation is designed for people with a permanent relationship.
-It can address issues like parenting, custody, child support, divorce, elder care, and parent-teen conflict.
+It can address issues like parenting, custody, child support, elder care, and parent-teen conflict.

 Community Mediation is available to a broad spectrum of people and organizations, including workplaces, small claims court, schools, neighbors, landlords, tenants, and businesses.